S2-group/software-design-vu/docs/assignment2.md

 This object diagram shows an example of objects with different states in our program.
 All the different attributes and variables has to be fulled in with example data.

 In this example each team has only three players.
-This is only for demonstration and will be fixed for the final version.
+This is only for demonstration and will be changed for the final version.

-This structure resembles very a tree structure with branches and leafs.
+This structure resembles a tree structure with branches and leafs.
 The tree structure is commonly used in many software design.
-It's an efficient and good way to structure the relation between objects.
+It's an efficient and a good way to structure the relation between objects.

 This creates a hierarchy where a parent can only directly affect the children.
-E.g the **Match** can't affect the **Player** directly, only the **Team**s
+E.g the **Match** can't affect the **Player** 'directly', only the **Team** objects.

 `Object diagram over the Match Class`
 ![](imgs/ass2%20obj%20diagram.png)

 The diagram above shows an example over the *Match* class.
 It has a relation with two *Team* object, and the *Team* object again has a relation with various *Player* object
 As you can see *Team 1* would win the match because they have a higher score.
+You can also see it's the second round, because both teams have already one win.